WooZoo86/Winbuntu/README.md

 If you have any issues or find any bugs while installing or using Winbuntu, we'd love to help you just make sure you ask it in the right place!
 1. If you think the issue is operator related, the recommened place to ask is in the [Discord server](https://discord.gg/7uzCM92).
 2. If you think the issue is programming related, or you just have a really strange issue you can join the [Discord server](https://discord.gg/7uzCM92) and talk about it there, or if you are someone who likes to tinker, follow the contributing guidelines below!
+3. You can [also check out the Trello board](https://trello.com/b/uSrAPzG7/winbuntu) if you would like to see the future of Winbuntu.